-Now that we've gotten rid of some of the clutter, it's time to deal with everything you put into your "keep" pile.
-All of those items we need, use, and/or love.
-You're going to find a permanent place for everything.
+Now you’re going to find a permanent place for everything.
 And I do mean everything.
-If you don't designate a place, that item will quickly become clutter again.
+If you don’t designate a place, that item will quickly become clutter again.

 Here are three steps for making a place for everything:

 1. Decide where the most logical home is for each item.

 - Where do I use this item most?